ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 - Integer value in the `UInt8`, `UInt16`, `UInt32`, `UInt64` or `UInt256` data type.

-Functions use [rounding towards zero](https://en.wikipedia.org/wiki/Rounding#Rounding_towards_zero), meaning they truncate fractional digits of numbers.
+Functions use [rounding towards zero](https://en.wikipedia.org/wiki/Rounding#Rounding_towards_zero), meaning it truncates fractional digits of numbers.

 The behavior of functions for negative arguments and for the [NaN and Inf](../data-types/float.md/#data_type-float-nan-inf) arguments is undefined.
 If you pass a string with a negative number, for example `'-32'`, ClickHouse raises an exception.
 Remember about [numeric conversions issues](#common-issues-with-data-conversion), when using the functions.